splunk/observability-workshop/content/en/other/pet-clinic/2-zero-configuration.md

 -jar target/spring-petclinic-*.jar --spring.profiles.active=mysql
 ```

-You can validate if the application is running by visiting `http://<VM_IP_ADDRESS>:8083`.
+You can validate if the application is running by visiting `http://<IP_ADDRESS>:8083` (replace `<IP_ADDRESS>` with the IP address you obtained earlier).
+You should see the PetClinic application running.

 ## 2. AlwaysOn Profiling and Metrics

-When we installed the collector we configured it to enable AlwaysOn Profiling and Metrics.
+When we installed the collector we configured it to enable **AlwaysOn Profiling** and **Metrics**.
 This means that the collector will automatically generate CPU and Memory profiles for the application and send them to Splunk Observability Cloud.

 When you start the PetClinic application you will see the collector automatically detect the application and instrument it for traces and profiling.